Skip to main content

 Testing in production

-This pattern tests the full production stack — real database, real third-party integrations, real network conditions — without exposing users to an unfinished feature.
+This pattern tests the full production stack — real database, real integrations, real network — without exposing an unfinished feature to users.

 Your evaluate call must pass user_email from the authenticated session for domain matching to work: